christc4/our_sites/av/archive/misc/me/notes.md

-email luke smith about .shtml and your nginx config to enable it also in hte luke smith faq video, 11:25 ask him about this you dont need to sand of all your corners ai does parlor tricks using the unix command , nl , for code snippets to auto number lines update interviews with all the correct links create dithering for website
+email luke smith about .shtml and your nginx config to enable it also in hte luke smith faq video, 11:25 ask him about this you dont need to sand of all your corners ai does parlor tricks create dithering for website
-Same with printed ooks, I think only coveted works/relgioius texts should make its way to the printer .ps or .djvu is sufficient. https://psychocod3r.wordpress.com/2021/03/12/exploring-plan-9-from-bell-labs/ https://ftrv.se/_about https://www.multicians.org/simulator.html - possibly best cs sto emulate, eliminates side bar and drop down menu is dope nomenclaturey own immaturity caused so much unpleasantness for others ed works on a teletype and modern terminal the same cannot be said for vim
+Same with printed ooks, I think only coveted works/relgioius texts should make its way to the printer .ps or .djvu is sufficient. https://psychocod3r.wordpress.com/2021/03/12/exploring-plan-9-from-bell-labs/ https://ftrv.se/_about https://www.multicians.org/simulator.html - possibly best cs sto emulate, eliminates side bar and drop down menu is dope nomenclaturey own =y caused so much unpleasantness for others ed works on a teletype and modern terminal the same cannot be said for vim

 	https://mostlymaths.net/2013/04/just-as-mario-using-plan9-plumber.html/